Tk-Glitch/PKGBUILDS/proton-tkg/README.md

 ## The prebuilt DXVK/D9VK "problem"

+By default, proton-tkg will download latest official DXVK release from github.
+You have nothing to do, it's all good. **However, if you want to build/use a development or modified version of DXVK, beware :**

 - DXVK winelib currently has limitations and might prevent some games to see your GPU. **Making a non-winelib build is recommended for compatibility sakes.** Installing a mingw built DXVK (using winetricks for example) to an affected game's prefix can also be used as a workaround. **You can build DXVK and D9VK and put them where needed for proton-tkg using [dxvk-tools](https://github.com/Tk-Glitch/PKGBUILDS/tree/master/dxvk-tools)**

 ### If you're not using dxvk-tools/can't build DXVK/D9VK :